OmarThinks/OmarThinks/README.md

 I am an Interview engineer at <a href="https://karat.com/">Karat</a> - Part Time

 Meanwhile, I am revising and adding more skills.
+And also I am recreating a personal project in my CV.
+[Pokemon React Native](https://github.com/OmarThinks/Pokemon-React-Native)

 ### Contacts: